 - Expanding too quickly: If you don't take the time to build your business at a reasonable pace, then you may soon become unable to pay the bills.
 Often, new businesses overestimate the space that they need to rent and the number of employees needed.

 - Acting on determination and motivation: New business owners are usually passionate about their new venture, and that passion translates into a determination that is good for business.
 However, in addition to passion and determination, new businesses need solid business plans based on well-reasoned estimations and principles.

 - Choosing the wrong business model: New businesses do not always make the right decision regarding formation.
 The choice can have a profound effect on an owner's liability for debts and losses.
 Therefore you need to carefully consider your options when it comes to the different business types, such as limited liability partnerships and corporations

 - Failing to collect: Some business owners do not follow up on outstanding invoices because they are uncomfortable doing so or are simply too overwhelmed with other business tasks.
 However, unpaid invoices represent lost income that cannot be used to pay expenses.

 What to Do When Something Goes Wrong

 First, don't panic.
-All businesses make one or more business decisions that are far from ideal and go on to learn from their mistakes, grow, and become profitable in the long term.
-While it is advisable to avoid as many bad business decisions as possible, especially when you are establishing your business, a bad decision need not be fatal to you’re the future of your business.
-The most important thing for you to do is to acknowledge your mistake and not to put your head in the sand in an attempt to pretend the error never occurred.
-You must address, and correct, the problem as soon as possible.
+All owners make some decisions that turn out far from ideal.
+These mistakes can be an opportunity to learn from mistakes, grow, and become profitable in the long term.
+While it is advisable to avoid as many bad business decisions as possible, especially when you are establishing your business, a bad decision need not be fatal to the future of your business.
+But do not put your head in the sand.